xperimental/netatmo-exporter/dockerExample/README.md

 ## Watchtower docker-compose configuration

 This is the last configuration step to ensure the consistency of your configuration.
-It's basically a default configuration.Again the settings are below the *services* section.
+It's basically a default configuration.
+Again the settings are below the *services* section.

 ```yml
 watchtower: